datagovsg/live-parking-info/presentation/presentation.md

 ```

 * Change the `div` tag to remove the text and add an `id`

-Refresh the page - the address should have disappeared
+* Save the file and refresh the page - the address should have disappeared

 ---